TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Updates/Index.rst

 you want to get further bugfixes you have to book an `extended support <https://typo3.com/services/extended-support-elts>`__ which usually costs money.

+Before we look a bit deeper into the :ref:`types of updates <getting-started-major-minor-patchlevel-updates>` we summaries how a TYPO3 user should act with respect to TYPO3 updates:

+* When a new major LTS version is released, users **should** focus on updating to this version as soon as possible.
+* When a new minor version is released, users **must** update to the new minor version, since the previous minor version is **not** supported any more.
+* When a new patch level version is released, users should always update to the new version, because it contains important bugfixes and security fixes (if announced).
+Here you find the `security advisories <https://typo3.org/help/security-advisories>`__.

+Additionally, users should take care of updated extensions on a regular schedule in order to use the most recent versions.

-In the following we look a bit deeper into the types of updates.
-Otherwise, when you feel safe with the concepts you can use the :ref:`Upgrade Guide <t3coreapi:upgrading>` as a general or later reference to perform updates.
+When you feel safe with the concepts of TYPO3 updates you can in general use this :ref:`Upgrade Guide <t3coreapi:upgrading>`.

+Now we explain the types of updates.

 ..  _getting-started-major-minor-patchlevel-updates: